Kim’s tie-breaking double helps Padres beat Braves 7-3 in 11

 Musgrove allowed three runs, two earned, on four hits in 6 innings.

-Cano, who signed with San Diego on Friday after being designated for assignment by the New York Mets on May 2, was 0 for 5 in his Padres debut.
+Canó, who signed with San Diego on Friday after being designated for assignment by the New York Mets on May 2, made his Padres debut.
 Kim started at third base and Cronenworth made his first start of the season at shortstop.

 The 11:37 a.m. first pitch on Peacock, NBC’s streaming service, was the earliest known start for either team.
 The Braves cited Elias in reporting they had not started a game before noon since at least 1989.
 The Padres also relied on Elias to say they had not started a game before noon since at least 1998.